The Real Reason Richard Simmons Disappeared Is Tragic – Where Is He Now?

 RELATED: This Guy Wanted to Lose Weight for a Woman, But the Ultimate Reward Was Unlocking his Potential

-Simmons relocated to Los Angeles in his early 20s and noticed that most fitness clubs were targeting people who were already fit.
-This is when he decided to make it his personal mission to create a fitness environment open to people of all shapes and sizes.
+Simmons relocated to Los Angeles while in his early 20s, and noticed that most fitness clubs were targeting people who were already fit.
+That’s when he decided to make it his mission to create a fitness environment open to people of all shapes and sizes.

-Fitness enthusiasts across the globe have looked up to Richard Simmons for health and fitness motivation and there’s no doubt why.
-He opened the door for people of all shapes and sizes to achieve their goals and better their lives, and in doing so, he has created a legacy that few could ever replicate.
+Richard Simmons has helped to change so many people’s lives, as they looked to him for health and fitness motivation.
+He opened the door for people of all ages, shapes and sizes to achieve their goals and better their lives.
+In doing so, he created a legacy that few can ever replicate.